 Hello world!
-We’re excited to launch Virtuals, an organization created to analyze the emergence of virtual experiences and their effect on the virtualization of society.
+We’re excited to launch Virtuals, a collective created to analyze the emergence of virtual experiences and their effect on the virtualization of society.

 Virtuals will be taking a closer look at the economic and technological aspects of virtual reality, virtual production and virtual beings, bringing together a community of stakeholders who will share their knowledge and experience, creating new opportunities to collaborate and further revolutionize the entertainment industry all over the world.